raharuu/raharuu.github.io/_posts/2022-05-22-BlueprintPureFunctions.md

     14. A component is deleted
     15. Index is incremented (4 -> 5)
     16. GetComponentByClass returns 5 components (once)
-    17. The current index (5) is no longer less than the 5 components returned, so the loop terminates
+    17. The current index (5) is no longer less than (<) the 5 components returned, so the loop finishes

 ## Conclusion